lixilinx/FilterbanksBestPractices/README.md

 For audio processing, our human ears are deaf to absolute phases.
 Thus, phase linearity might not be a must-have.
 For image processing, phase distortion is not acceptable.
 But, image processing is essentially acausal as all the neighbors of a pixel can be used for its processing.
 Thus, filters with large latency but linear phase are affordable and good to have there.

 [This script](https://github.com/lixilinx/FilterbanksBestPractices/blob/main/low_latency_design_for_aec.m) generates the following comparison results to show how bad to impose linear phase and low latency constraints at the same time.
 Following a common but not necessarily good practice, I set symmetry=[0;1;1] to force both the analysis and synthesis filters to have linear phases, and different filter lengths and weights to get high resolution analysis filters and low resolution synthesis filters.
-The performance gap between linear phase and SAME symmetry designs are big.
-The reason is that the SAME symmetry only forces the phase linearity in the pass band, while symmetry=[0;1;1] forces the phase to be linear even in the stop band, thus wasteful.
+The performance gap between linear phase and SAME symmetry designs is huge.
+Why?
+The SAME symmetry only forces the phase linearity in the pass band, while symmetry=[0;1;1] forces the phase to be linear even in the stop band, thus wasteful.

 <img src="https://github.com/lixilinx/FilterbanksBestPractices/blob/main/linear_phase_can_be_a_luxury.svg" width="400" />

 Exact phase linearity, i.e., phase linearity in both pass and stop bands, is such a strong constraint and sometimes cannot coexist with the perfect reconstruction (PR) condition.
-For example, by revisiting the PR condition, we see that a QMF filter with odd filter lengths cannot has linear phase.
-A linear phase DCT-IV filterbank with filter length T always have zero DC gain, and thus also cannot meet the PR condition.
+For example, by revisiting the PR condition, we see that a QMF filter with odd filter lengths cannot have linear phase.
+A linear phase DCT-IV filterbank with filter length T always has zero DC gain, and thus also cannot meet the PR condition.

 ### Refs